 22 Jun A Guide to Working with Freelance Designers

 There are so many talented designers that specialize in different areas of design that you can hire to help brand your business.
-Some larger companies may choose to hire a creative agency to handle their branding, while other businesses may want design work on a smaller scale or prefer to work with one person.
+Some larger companies may choose to hire a creative agency (check out DesignRush to find an agency), to handle their branding, while other businesses may want design work on a smaller scale or prefer to work with one person.
 If that’s the case, a freelance designer is a great option for you.
 A freelance designer can help jump-start your creative assets for any new business, or help standardize your marketing materials into a beautiful promotional system.
 But what happens when you’ve decided you need design help and want to hire a freelance designer, but have no idea where to go from there?
 Many businesses find themselves in this position, so I’ve created a quick guide to working with freelance designers.

 1. Create a brief.

 The first step in this process is crucial for several reasons.
 You have to determine what design work you need completed, the scope of that work, styles you like and don’t like, and how you want your brand visually represented.
 If you are looking to hire a web designer, first ask yourself if you just need a designer or also a developer?
 Often you may need to hire a freelance web developer or programmer in addition to a designer, while sometimes a designer will offer both services.
 Also consider what functionalities you want your website to have and if there are particular styles you prefer.
 These considerations will help the designer provide accurate cost estimates of the work to be performed, ensure your brand is sending the message you want, and save you both time and headaches in the future.